peter88213/nvhelp-de/source/nv_aeon2/index.rst

 -  Comment lines begin with a ``#`` number sign.
 In the example, they refer to the code line immediately above.

-This is the configuration explained:
+This is the Konfiguration explained:

 ::